TV presenter, writer and adventurer Alice Morrison gives her own unique and personal insight into Morocco, her home for 1001 nights.

 Alice came to fame with her BBC2 series Morocco to Timbuktu, and now she joins the ranks of great travel writers who can bring a country vividly to life and instantly transport the reader to a sunnier place.
 If you're thinking of going to Morocco, or you want to recall your time there, My 1001 Nights is the ideal book.

 Alice Morrison was born in Edinburgh, but grew up in Africa before studying Arabic and Turkish at Edinburgh University.
 After a career in journalism, working for the BBC and as CEO of Vision + Media, Alice then cycled from Cairo to Cape Town and entered the Marathon Des Sables.
-She moved to Morocco in 2014 and presented her first TV series, From Morocco to Timbuktu, on BBC2 in May 2017.
+She moved to Morocco in 2014 and presented her first TV series, From Morocco to Timbuktu, on BBC2 in 2017.
+Her previous book, Adventures in Morocco, was published in paperback by Simon & Schuster in 2020.